 Hydration is Everything.
 Stay hydrated throughout the day and plan accordingly.
 There will be designated rest stops approximately every 10-15 miles with fresh water to fill your water bottle or Camelbak.
 Always have enough water and food appropriate to your body's needs.

 We have hot showers throughout the ride.
-We do supplement with modern shower trucks, they type you would see firefighters using to combat brush fires.
-They are fantastic.
-The trick to using one well is to make sure you flip it to cold water at the end, you don't have to stand under it, but it will cut down on the steam super fast so drying off is easier.
+We do supplement with modern shower trucks on the 6-Day and 8-Day Tour, they type you would see firefighters using to combat brush fires.
+They are fantastic and private.
+The trick to using one well is to make sure you flip it to cold water at the end to clear out on the steam in the room, which makes drying off easier.

 Pack a small tool kit and disposable gloves for small repairs on the trails. *Tip: good old fashioned sunblock with an SPF 30 or 40 rating also helps remove grease!